12.1 Notice of Layoff

 The department head will give at least fourteen (14) days advance written notice to employees to be laid off, except in an emergency situation in which case the Human Resources Department Director may authorize a shorter period of time.

 No permanent employee shall be laid off while employees working in an extra help, temporary, provisional or probationary status are retained in the same classification unless that employee has been offered the extra help, temporary or provisional appointment.
 The order of layoff among employees not having permanent status shall be according to the following categories:

 Layoffs shall be by job classification according to reverse order of seniority as determined by total continuous County civil service, except as specified above.

 The following provisions shall apply in computing total continuous service:

-(1) Unit members who are laid off shall have the following choices:
+A. Employees who are laid off shall have the following choices:

 A transfer, for layoff purposes, is defined as a change from one position to another in the same classification, the salary range of which is not more than ten percent (10%) higher.